openl2m/openl2m/docs/api/endpoints.rst

       - Yes
       - No
       -
-      - Search for a device of a certain 'name'.
+      - Search for a device of a certain name or hostname.
     * - api/switches/<group>/<switch>/
       - Yes
       - No